dexie/dexie-website/docs/Promise/Promise.md

 ### Why we don't use native Promise

-Native promises are not compliant with indexedDB transactions on Safari nor Firefox (as of October 2016).
+Native promises are not compliant with indexedDB transactions on all browers (as of September 2017).
 On IE11 there is no native promise, so bundling a Dexie.Promise makes Dexie possible to run on IE without polyfilling Promise.
-In a future when IE browser reaches a very low usage and both Firefox and Safari has an IndexedDB transaction handling that is compatible with its native Promise, Dexie will switch to use native Promise.
+In a future when IE browser reaches a very low usage and Firefox has an IndexedDB transaction handling that is compatible with its native Promise, Dexie may switch to use native Promise.

 ### Interopability